WanguiMururi/sql-data-warehouse-project/README.md

 ## 💢 License

-This project is licensed under the [MIT License].(LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟About Me

 Hi there!
-I'm **Wangui Mururi** a Financial Data Analyst on a mission to share knowledge on data engineering and analysis!
+I'm **Wangui Mururi** a Financial Data Analyst on a mission to share knowledge and make working with data enjoyable and engaging!